GaloisInc/saw-script/doc/manual/manual.md

 `void s20_quarterround(uint32_t *y0, uint32_t *y1, uint32_t *y2, uint32_t *y3)`.

-The function's specification generates four symbolic variables and pointers to them in the precondition / setup stage.
+The function's specification generates four symbolic variables and pointers to them in the precondition/setup stage.
 The pointers are passed to the function during symbolic execution via `crucible_execute_fun`.
-Finally, in the postcondition / return stage, the expected values are computed using the trusted Cryptol implementation and it is asserted that the pointers do in fact point to these expected values.
+Finally, in the postcondition/return stage, the expected values are computed using the trusted Cryptol implementation and it is asserted that the pointers do in fact point to these expected values.